GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/README.md

 ## Sync namespace specific policies

 Now you can configure ConfigSync to sync these policies to the cluster.
+You can do this either using the GCP console or `kubectl apply`.

+### Using GCP console

 Following the console instructions for
 [configuring Config Sync](https://cloud.google.com/anthos-config-management/docs/how-to/installing-config-sync),